How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 - LoopNet: While primarily a listing website, LoopNet also has a feature to help you find commercial agents.
 You can search by location, property type, type of agent, and language to help you find a great match.

-- CoStar Professionals: CoStar is a great resource for learning all kinds of things about commercial real estate and searching the commercial market.
+- CoStar Professionals: CoStar is a great resource for learning about commercial real estate and searching the commercial market.
 You can also sign up for a free subscription to CoStar to get access to CoStar professionals, which will connect you with a network of commercial agents.

 Once you have found an agent, you should also look for certain criteria to ensure they are a good fit:

 - Expertise in your specific industry: Especially in larger cities, commercial agents will typically specialize in specific kinds of spaces—office, tenant, retail, etc. Be sure that you are working with an agent that works in your specific industry.
-Agents with expertise in specific areas will often have special certifications for that area.
-Learn more in our article about real estate certifications.
+Agents with expertise in specific areas will often have special certifications.

 - Reviews and referrals: Look for reviews on your agent and try to get a referral, if possible.
 This will help you to understand if they are communicative and how well they work with their clients.

-- Record of success: Be sure that you choose a commercial agent that has successfully completed multiple sales.
-This shows that they know how to be competitive and will be able to lead you through the leasing process.
+- Record of success: Be sure to choose a commercial agent who has successfully completed multiple sales.
+This shows that they know how to be competitive and can lead you through the leasing process.

 One of your best resources for finding quality properties is Google.
 Just head over to your search page and type in keywords about the type of space you’re looking for.
 For example, if I type “600 square foot retail space Denver,” I am met with a list of properties that meet my search criteria from several different sites.